BlueTeaNL/ImportBundle/Resources/docs/index.md

 Getting started with BlueteaImportBundle
 ========================================

-The ImportBundle gives you the chance to import CSV files (or other file types when implementing more factories) in your Symfony2 application.
+The ImportBundle enables you to import data to your application.
+At the moment we only support CSV files but this can be expended when adding import factories.

-## Prerequirements
+## Requirements

 This bundle requires Symfony 2.3+ and PHP 5.3.2+